Michael-Babb/task-app/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Although Create React App is no longer the recommened method for creating new apps as per the documentation.
+I wanted to first attempt to create a react app without any external framework to guide the development.
 ## Available Scripts

 In the project directory, you can run: